BUDGETING YOUR ELECTRONIC GADGETS BILLINGS: PART IV

 What Services Can You Budget?

-Once again, I am going to name providers because it ties in with my story.
-It also makes it easier to delineate between a service that works and is cost-effective, and one that doesn’t fit the bill.
+Once again, I am going to give the names of providers because their inclusion ties in with my story.
+It also makes it easier to delineate between a service that works well and is cost-effective, and one that doesn’t fit the bill.
 Sometimes you second guess yourself, but decisions properly made usually work out in the long run.

 In my previous article, “Budgeting Your Electronic Gadgets Billings: Part II“, I basically talked about the cost of dealing with the gadgets themselves.
 This blog will expand on that topic as well.
 In“Budgeting Your Electronic Gadgets Billings: Part III“ I discussed the cost of, and the need for, mobile device insurance.